List of Blue Box episodes

 Blue Box is an anime television series based on Kouji Miura's manga series of the same name.
-An anime series adaptation, planned and produced by TMS Entertainment, (Note: Under the "Unlimited Produce by TMS" brand) while Telecom Animation Film produced its animation, was announced in November 2023.
-It is directed by Yūichirō Yano, with Yūko Kakihara handling series composition alongside writing the screenplays and Miho Tanino serving as the chief animation director and character designer.
+An anime series adaptation, planned and produced by TMS Entertainment, (Note: Under the "Unlimited Produce by TMS" brand) with animation production by Telecom Animation Film, was announced in November 2023.
+It is directed by Yūichirō Yano, with Yūko Kakihara serving as series composer and screenplay writer, and Miho Tanino acting as chief animation director and character designer.
 The series aired for two consecutive cours from October 3, 2024, to March 27, 2025, on TBS and its affiliates.
-Netflix licensed the series and is streaming it worldwide.
+Netflix licensed the series and streams it worldwide.

-For the first cour, the opening theme song is "Same Blue" performed by Official Hige Dandism, while the ending theme song is "Teenage Blue" (ティーンエイジブルー) performed by Eve; for the second cour, the opening theme song is "Saraba" (然らば) performed by Macaroni Empitsu, while the ending theme song is "Contrast" (コントラスト) performed by Tomoo.
+For the first cours, the opening theme song is "Same Blue" performed by Official Hige Dandism, and the ending theme song is "Teenage Blue" (ティーンエイジブルー) performed by Eve; for the second cours, the opening theme song is "Saraba" (然らば) performed by Macaroni Empitsu, and the ending theme song is "Contrast" (コントラスト) performed by Tomoo.

-A second season was announced immediately following the airing of the first season finale.
+A second season was announced immediately following the airing of the finale episode of the first season, with Daisuke Sakō taking over as director and animated by Electric Circus.
+It is set to premiere on TBS on October 4, 2026.
+The opening theme is "Anata no Hana no Iro" (あなたの花の色) by Aiko, and the ending theme is "Blue In" by Elsewhere Kikou.